Past due receivables are to be followed up promptly and in a manner that is cost-effective.

 Accounts that have been turned over to a collection agency should not be written off unless it has been determined that the possibility of collection is remote.

-All Unusual Action status on a student’s account shall remain in effect until the obligation has been paid.
-When the receivable has been written off, the Unusual Action status may be removed from the account.
+All holds on a student’s account shall remain in effect until the obligation has been paid.
+When the receivable has been written off, the hold may be removed from the account.

-Delinquent accounts of employees will result in notification of supervisors, administrative action, and possible payroll deductions.
+Delinquent accounts of employees will result in notification of their supervisors.